Billionaire Branson soars to space aboard Virgin Galactic flight - Up News Info

 Branson has insisted he and Bezos are friendly rivals and were not racing to beat one another into space.

-“We wish Jeff the absolute best and that he will get up and enjoy his flight,” Branson said at a post-flight press conference.
+“We wish Jeff the absolute best and that he will get up and enjoy his flight,” Branson said at a post-flight news conference.

 Blue Origin, however, has disparaged Virgin Galactic as falling short of a true spaceflight experience, saying that unlike Unity, Bezos’s New Shepard tops the 62-mile-high-mark (100 km), called the Kármán line, set by an international aeronautics body as defining the boundary between Earth’s atmosphere and space.